hedyhli/gelim/README.md

-*Note: if you see something like "-P is not an option", don't panic, this is because your system does not support one of gelim's default less options, you should skip over to the 'config' section below, and configure your lessOpts to remove the mouse option, and any other your version of less doesn't have.*
+*Note: if you see something like "-P is not an option", don't panic, this is because your system does not support one of gelim's default less options, you should skip over to the 'config' section below, and configure your lessOpts to remove the -P option, and any other your version of less doesn't have.*

 When you want to visit a link, you have to quit less first. **Press `q`**